Skip Navigation

 2.2.4 - Quebec

 In Quebec, the Clean Air Regulation sets standards for contaminant emissions to the atmosphere.
 This regulation applies throughout Quebec, except for the Island of Montreal where the Montréal Metropolitan Community has adopted specific air quality regulations.
 Quebec has also adopted a cap-and-trade regime for the purpose of managing GHG gas emissions.
 Persons who emit a quantity of GHGs greater or equal to 10,000 Mt of CO2e per year must file a declaration in accordance with the Regulation respecting mandatory reporting of certain emissions of contaminants into the atmosphere.
 Persons who emit GHGs in an amount greater or equal to 25,000 Mt of CO2e and distributors of fuel whose emissions meet that threshold are subject to the cap-and-trade regime that is regulated under the Regulation respecting a cap-and-trade system for greenhouse gas emission allowances.
-It is useful to note that Quebec is part of the Western Climate Initiative (carbon market) with California and Quebec and California’s cap-and-trade regimes are linked.
+It is useful to note that Quebec is part of the Western Climate Initiative (carbon market) with California and that Quebec and California’s cap-and-trade regimes are linked.
 Amendments were introduced in 2024 to further reduce the market emissions cap by progressively reducing the number of emissions allowances allocated to eligible emitters.

 3. Land Contamination